 Contamination reaching surface water

 The contamination is not confined to groundwater.
 TCE was detected at 62.7 micrograms per liter in surface water collected from the East Drainage Ditch — more than 12 times the cleanup goal.
 TCE is also routinely detected in Little Beaver Creek, which receives groundwater discharge from the site.
+Residents have long asked federal representatives to place warning signs along Little Beaver Creek to warn residents of the potential radioactive and chemical dangers.

 Uranium above drinking water standards